vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--ai`

-The path to the ISO image from which the virtual container host appliance boots.
+The path to the ISO image from which the VCH appliance boots.
 Set this option if you have moved the `appliance.iso` file to a folder that is not the folder that contains the `vic-machine` binary or is not the folder from which you are running `vic-machine`.
 Include the name of the ISO file in the path.

 **NOTE**: Do not use the `--appliance-iso` option to point `vic-machine` to an `--appliance-iso` file that is of a different version to the version of `vic-machine` that you are running.